tmfarrell/tmfarrell.github.io/_posts/2016-07-08-a_space_of_all_human_knowledge.md

 ## Constructive

 Constructive.
 To build statements of knowledge/ endevour anew from logic or materials, for the purposes of density/ work/ utility/ value.
-(This is engineering.)
+This is engineering.

 To deconstruct means to take apart, to reduce, into materials or less dense statements, usually for the purposes of knowledge.
-(This is science.)
+This is science.

-Constructive can mean both actively building something physical, or the writing describing the building of something.
-But the degree to which some action is constructive is the degree to which the building actually manipulates physical matter.

-In the case of writing, it is much less constructive because it doesn't actually construct something physical, it only puts ink stains on a page.
-Though it is still constructive, and actually is does depend on the nature of the writing.
-With certain endevours (ahem, software writing), the writing does have consequences that may manipulate a good deal of physical matter and thus may be more constructive than building physical structure.

-Construction has to do with the amount of physical matter it has actively reordered or has, as product of its function, reordered (say, a robot on some assembly line).
+The degree to which some procedures/ processes are constructive is the degree to which that process changes the density of the space upon which it acts; the degree to which it produces some large \\(\Delta\delta\\), where \\(\delta\\) density and \\(\Delta\delta = \delta_f - \delta_i\\).
+To make statements (or actual physical structures) more dense and less dispersed is constructive and results in positive change.
+To make statements/ structures less dense and more dispersed is deconstructive and results in negative change.

+And deconstruction is science and construction is engineering.
+Science's main aim is to reduce systems and statements down to their essential parts, to decompose them into tautologies.
+Engineering's main aim is to pack statements/ parts into a small space in well-designed way.
+(Design is a packing problem; a question of allocating space.)